On asymptotically hereditarily aspherical groups: Weak systolicity and AHA

 All the examples of finitely presented AHA groups provided in Section \ref{twocpl} are groups of dimension at most two.
 It is an intriguing phenomenon that AHA groups exist in every dimension (here ``dimension'' means e.g.\ (virtual) cohomological dimension or asymptotic dimension, but other notions of a ``dimension of a group'' can be also considered).
 The opportunity of constructing such groups is provided by the following theorem whose special case concerning the systolic groups was first proved in \cite{JS2}.

-\begin{tw} A group $G$ acting geometrically on a weakly systolic complex with $SD_2^{\ast}$ links is AHA.
+\begin{tw} A group $G$ acting {properly by isometries} on a finite dimensional weakly systolic complex with $SD_2^{\ast}$ links is AHA.
 In particular systolic groups are AHA. \end{tw} \begin{proof} Let $X$ be a weakly systolic complex with $SD_2^{\ast}$ links, on which $G$ acts.
 By the definition of weak systolicity, $X$ is contractible, and by Corollary \ref{ws-asph}, every full subcomplex of $X$ is aspherical.
+By Lemma~\ref{ws-contr} combinatorial balls in $X$ are contractible, and hence fill-rad$(r)<\infty$, for each $r>0$.
 Thus, by Corollary \ref{ccrit}, $X$ is AHA, by taking $Y_A$ to be the smallest full subcomplex of $X$ containing $A$, for every subset $A\subseteq X$. \end{proof}

+\rem Note that it is not true in general that a weakly systolic complex is AHA.
+The CAT(-1) cubical complex $Y$ dual to the tessellation of the hyperbolic $3$--space by regular right-angled dodecahedra is not AHA, by \cite[Corollary 6.2]{JS2}.
+Consequently, the thickening $Th(Y)$ is weakly systolic (by Proposition~\ref{p:thcat-1}) but not AHA.

 The first examples of high dimensional systolic groups were constructed in \cites{JS0, JS1}.
 In \cite{O-chcg} a simple construction of high dimensional weakly systolic (systolic and non-systolic) groups is provided.
 Below we present a construction of high dimensional AHA right-angled Coxeter groups based on results from \cite{O-chcg}.
 More precisely, the groups that we obtain act geometrically on weakly systolic complexes with $SD_2^{\ast}$ links, thus being AHA in view of Theorem \ref{systaha}.